Nemo-0001/ADAS-project-using-STM32f103c8t6/README.md

 # ADAS-project-using-STM32f103c8t6
-This is my graduation project based on AI & Embedded systems.
+Advanced driver assistance system project based on AI & Embedded systems.

 Here's a brief of most important features and peripherals used.